Rising Experts: Mini Mentor Immersion (Grades 7-9)

 Fees & Tuition Costs

-Tuition for this unique mentor experience is $750 per student.
+Tuition for this unique mentor experience is $550 per student.
 Tuition costs cover the online meetings and access to the mentor during the program.
 A $50 nonrefundable application fee should be included with the application.
 This $50 nonrefundable application fee may be submitted online at the time of application submission.
-The application fee can be used for both sessions if you apply for both the June and July session.
 The application fee is nonrefundable regardless of a student’s placement or admittance in a mentorship program.
 Only the application fee is due when applying.
 You will receive a tuition statement via email if your student is admitted in a ranked mentorship experience.
 PTY does not collect full tuition until after a student has been admitted and placed with a mentor.

 PTY is committed to making programs available to academically advanced students regardless of a family’s ability to pay the full tuition.
 Therefore, need-based financial aid is available based on income.
 The PTY application review process is need-blind and does not consider financial status.
 Applying for financial aid will not negatively impact a student’s application.
 If you plan to apply for financial aid at the time of application submission, you may do this as part of the application process.
 You may apply for financial aid at any point in the application and admission process.
 If you choose to apply for financial aid after submitting your application, please email firstname.lastname@example.org to be granted access to the online financial aid application.
 The financial aid application includes completing a series of questions within our online portal and uploading household’s most recent tax return.
 We ask that you remove all SSNs and/or other sensitive information.